dmbarbour/glas/docs/GlasApps.md

 ### Random Data

-Due to different intention leading to different optimizations, requests for random data from operating system or hardware should be distinct from 'fork' effects.
+For optimization and security purposes, it's useful to distinguish non-deterministic choice from random data.
+Random reads are unstable for purpose of incremental computing.

-* **random:Count** - response is requested count of cryptographically random bits as a bitstring.
+* **random:Count** - response is requested count of cryptographically, uniformly random bits, represented as a bitstring.
 E.g. `random:8` might return `00101010`.

-Treated as an unstable read for incremental computing.
+Applications should often use deterministic pseudo-random data or noise models (such as Perlin noise) instead of external random data.
+However, sometimes we need the closest thing to true random data.

-## Misc
+## Misc Thoughts

 ### Console Applications